min2ha/ukwa-site/content/target/69232/index.en.md

   "subject": "Brexit"
 }

-# YouGov: Is the Conservative Leave vote fracturing?

 Enough numbers of Leave voters were wavering in their support for the Conservative party after the Chequers summit to put Labour ahead in the polls